Genève-Servette Hockey Club

-The Genève-Servette HC (also called Servette or GSHC) is a professional ice hockey club based in Geneva, Switzerland and competing in the National League (NL), the top tier of the Swiss hockey league system.
+Genève-Servette Hockey Club, also known as Genève-Servette HC, (also called Servette or GSHC) is a professional ice hockey club based in Geneva, Switzerland and competing in the National League (NL), the top tier of the Swiss hockey league system.
 The team plays their home games at the Patinoire des Vernets, which has a seating capacity of 7,135.

 The team is currently the oldest team in the NL, being founded in 1905.